-Finally, we consider structural design following the FAA regulations using B-basis allowables.
+Finally, we consider structural design following the FAA regulations (using B-basis allowables).
 We show tradeoffs between the number of tests and the weight of the structure for a given probability of failure.
-These could allow a designer to choose between additional tests and heavier weight depending on the cost of testing and the cost of carrying the additional weight.
+These could provide tradeoffs between additional tests and heavier weight depending on the cost of testing and the cost of carrying the additional weight.

-Section 4 discusses the safety measures taken during aircraft structural design.
-Section 5 presents a simple uncertainty classification that distinguishes uncertainties that affect an entire fleet (errors) from uncertainties that vary from one aircraft to another in the same fleet (variability).
-Section 6 discusses modeling of errors and variability throughout the design and testing of an aircraft.
-Section 7 describes probability of failure estimation via Monte Carlo simulations.
-Finally, the results and the concluding remarks are given in Sections 8 and 9, respectively.
+The paper is organized as follows.
+Section II discusses the safety measures taken during aircraft structural design.
+Section III presents a simple uncertainty classification that distinguishes uncertainties that affect an entire fleet (errors) from the uncertainties that vary from one aircraft to another in the same fleet (variability).
+Section IV discussed modeling of errors and variability throughout the design and testing of an aircraft.
+Section V discusses probability of failure estimation via Monte Carlo simulations.
+Finally, the results and the concluding remarks are given in the last two sections of the paper, respectively.

-4. Safety measures
+II.
+Safety Measures